 Choice of Alloy – Your choice of alloy will determine the minimum achievable wall thickness.
 When an alloy has a high content of alloying elements, it’s harder to extrude than alloys with a lower content, thus requiring thicker walls.

 Cross Section Complexity – Typically, it’s a lot easier to produce thin walls that are in simple sections as opposed to thicker walls in complex sections.
 Also, it’s worth considering that cavities are harder to fill in hollow sections with several channels.
 Speak to us for more information.

 When designing your profile, It’s favourable to consider symmetry and constant wall thickness as it contributes to better flow characteristics.

 Aluminium offers many options for surface finishing such as linishing finishing, satin finishing and buffing.
-Profiles can also be finished by clear or coloured anodising, powder coating, painting, enamelling or other coating types.
+Profiles can also be finished by clear or coloured anodising, powder coating & painting.

 Knowing what finish your profile will require in the design phase can be important, often people overlook the dimensions a finish can add to your profile, although they can be very minor, it can lead to critical errors happening further down the line.
 Talk with us here to discuss what your finishing options and the dimensions it can add to your profile.

 However, extrusion dies can be designed to orient the shape to protect the surface during the extrusion process, again, it’s worth talking to us about what finish you want to go for and what options you have available.